jaraig/forgeops-init/README.md

 # forgeops-init

 Holds initial configuration for the ForgeRock platform components.
-JG
+JG2

 ## About This Repository